HigherOrderCO/Kind/CONTRIBUTE.md

 # Contributing

 Want to contribute?
-Here are some things we need, but aren't currently doing.
+Here are some things we need.
 If you want to work in any of these, [contact us](http://t.me/formality_lang) for instructions!